 All departments track the progress of every pupil during each term, against the minimum expected level.
 Departments have their own system of intervention if they are concerned about lack of progress.
-They can also refer pupils to the Form Tutor or the Academic Mentor.
+They can also refer pupils to the Director of Studies.

-Reports with attainment levels, an indication of attainment at the end of key stage 3 and effort grades are sent to Parents at the end of every term in KS3.
+Reports with attainment levels, an indication of attainment at the end of key stage 3 and effort grades are sent to parents at the end of every term in KS3.
 The attainment levels are compared with the minimum expected level for each pupil and any underachievement is highlighted.
+All subject teachers must write Action Plans, if the attainment level is less than the subject minimum level expected.
+These Action Plans are shared with the pupil and sometimes parents.

 At the start of every term, the form tutors spend a lesson discussing grades/levels from the previous report with each pupil.
 Targets are set and recorded in the homework diary.
-Any pupil with a significant amount of underachievement is seen by the academic mentor.
+Any pupil with a significant amount of underachievement is seen by the Director of Studies.
 This can result in contact with parents and various other support measures.
+The school tracks the academic progress of every pupil in the school from Lower I to Upper V.